nehpetsde/nfc-iop/docs/pp/cmode-transport.rst

 The *data link connection* requested by the |DIT| is further referred to as the *outbound data link connection*.
-The *data link connection* requested by the |DIT| is further referred to as the *inbound data link connection*.
+The *data link connection* requested by the |DUT| is further referred to as the *inbound data link connection*.

 .. _cmode_eta_disconnect: